spitfire8790/learn2code/curriculum-app/public/curriculum/Phase-2-React-Development-Mastery/Module-2.1-Advanced-React-Patterns.md

 **What makes these patterns "advanced"?**

 - **Scalability**: Handle thousands of properties and complex data relationships
-- **Maintainability**: Organize code that remains manageable as features grow
+- **Maintainability**: Organise code that remains manageable as features grow
-- **Performance**: Optimize rendering and state updates for smooth user experience
+- **Performance**: Optimise rendering and state updates for smooth user experience
 - **Reusability**: Create components that work across different parts of the application
 - **Developer Experience**: Write code that's easier to understand, test, and debug